echeran/smile-of-murugan/webbook/chapter18.md

 formal, literary language, though his syntax and idioms, his choice of lexical items is almost always based on the live speech of the masses.

-1 Literature on this feature of Tamil is now steadily growing.
-Cf. Charles
-A. Fergusson, "Diglossia", *Word* 15 (1959, 325-340); id. and John J. Gumperz, "Linguistic Diversity in South Asia", IJAL 26, 3, 1960; K. Zvelebil, “Spoken Language of Tamilnad", *ArO* 32,3 (1964) 237-64; Bright, W. and Ramanujan, A.K.
-"Sociolinguistic Variation and Language Change", Intl.
-Cong.
-Ling., Proc.
-9. 1107-13 (1964); Pillai, M. Shanmugam, "Tamil-Literary and Colloquial", *IJAL* (1960) 26,3, 27-42, Ramanujan, A.K., "The Structure of
-Variation: A Study in Caste dialects", *Structure and* Change in *Indian* *Society,* Chicago (1968), 467-74.
-Attempts are now increasing to introduce spoken (informal) Tamil into prose-fiction (and even poetry).
-So far, these attempts are singularly few, and there is opposition to this trend.

 In the second half of the 19th Cent., the aestetic function of literature—that is, basically, the creation of *rasa* or 'mood"-lost